Therapeutic Supervised Visitation

 Therapeutic Supervised Visitation Custody Attorneys Brick and Sea Girt NJ

-When a couple undergoes a divorce, they must ideally work together to ensure that they are coming to a fair and just separation in which each party’s best interests are taken into consideration.
+When a couple undergoes a divorce, they must ideally work together to ensure that they are coming to a fair and just separation.
+Each party’s best interests are taken into consideration.

 Nowhere is this more important than a divorce in which children are involved in a divorce.
-Keeping the children’s best interests at the center of a divorce must be the highest priority for each spouse, and the New Jersey Superior Court: Family Part holds children’s welfare as the keystone consideration in its oversight of divorce proceedings.
+Keeping the children’s best interests at the center of divorce must be the highest priority for each spouse.
+The New Jersey Superior Court: Family Part holds children’s welfare as the keystone consideration in its oversight of divorce proceedings.

 In an ideal situation, a couple is splitting mutually and maintains an amicable relationship.
 This lends itself to smooth divorce and custody proceedings in which the couple still considers themselves a partnership when it comes to raising their children.
 However, this is not always the case.
 In some divorce proceedings, one parent will seek full custody, asking that the court deem the other spouse unfit for parenting due to several issues such as a history of domestic violence, sexual abuse, drug and alcohol abuse, or legal troubles, to name a few.